kickstartDS/ds-starter/README.md

 This repository can serve as the starting point for **your own Design System**.
 It only includes minimal, but illustrative, example components and integrations.
 The selected components should be useful in every **Design System** by themselves, but they're specifically used to showcase features and best practices at play in **kickstartDS**, and to make it easier for you to just add stuff to an already working, well-oiled system.

 We have extensive documentation building up most of the code you'll find in this starter from scratch.
-The respective guide ["Create your Design System"](https://www.kickstartds.com/docs/guides/create/) can thus serve as a great reference while exploring this starter on your own, or when having specific questions about a feature or integration.
+The respective guide ["Create your Design System"](https://www.kickstartds.com/docs/guides/create/) can thus serve as a great reference whilst exploring this starter on your own, or when having specific questions about a feature or integration.

 ### Feature list